Burbinox/developer-bible/Backend/SQL/README.md

 SELECT * FROM Employees WHERE EmployeeID = 123;  -- use clustered index
 SELECT * FROM Employees WHERE LastName = 'Kowalski';  -- use non-lustered index
 ```

-## Database Scaling Methods <a name="database_scaling_methods"></a>
-- Vertical scaling (scaling up) - increasing the capacity of a single server, by adding more CPU, RAM, or bigger/faster storage
-- Horizontal scaling (scaling out) - adding more servers/nodes to a system so that the workload is distributed across multiple machines.
-The following methods are commonly used: Read replicas - There is one database for writing and many for reading.
-It allows to speed up read process but it can cause data inconsistency.
-Sharding - The database is split into more databases.
-Every DB has some part of the data.

 ## Difference between DELETE, DROP and TRUNCATE <a name="difference_between_delete_drop_and_truncate"></a>
 - DELETE deletes a record from table